knownasilya/ember-data-tasks/README.md

 export default Store;
 ```

+## Use

-Now you can use your Ember Data like before, and nothing has changed.
+Now you can use your Ember Data like before, and nothing has changed, since this
+store is backwards compatible, due to the fact that `tasks` also adhear to the promise spec.

-But if you want immediate responses, you will have to wrap your store
+But you didn't come here for the same old, you want immediate results.
-responses in a hash.
+To take advantage of the benefits of tasks, you will have to wrap your store responses in a hash.

 The example below will hit `afterModel` after the backend has resolved with data: